pzprovi/pzprovi.github.io/README.md

-# Subtitles Diving
+# Subtitles Diving HTTP://subsdiv.info
-Subtitles diving - web portal for searching and download movie subtitles.
-Technologies we use: HTML5, JS, JQuery, React, Electron, Ant Design, WebAPI, Bootstrap, CSS, C#.Net, AI Translation, Machine Learning, Subtitles format - .srt, Sors Movie Management App for some back-end things and GitHub for our files cloud and mirrors redirect business logic.
+Subtitles diving is web portal to seek and download bulgarian movie subtitles.
+Technologies we use: HTML5, JS, JQuery, React, Electron, Ant Design, WebAPI, Bootstrap, CSS, C#.Net, AI Translation, Machine Learning, Subtitles format - srt, Sors Movie Management App for some back-end things and GitHub for our files cloud and mirrors redirect business logic.

 # DESCRIPTION
 Subtitles diving is a web portal for searching and download movie subtitles.